9893223/COMP.5210-Assignment-1/Research.md

 # COMP.5210-Assignment-1 Research
-## OWENS INFASTRUCTURE
+## COMPANY: OWENS INFASTRUCTURE

-I will be building a website for a local compnay called Owens Infasturcture.
+The following research will assist me with incorporating the infomration I need to adequatly build a website for Owens Infastructure.